Yes you can, we are still accepting applications in the normal way, either via UCAS, UTT or direct depending on the course you are applying for.

 If your results aren’t what you expected, please don’t worry as there are many options open to you.
-Cardiff Met will be operating an Advice Line from 8am on Thursday 13th August and will be encouraging anyone with any queries to contact us via, telephone, e-mail and live chat.
+Cardiff Met will be operating an Advice Line from 8am on Thursday 13 August and will be encouraging anyone with any queries to contact us via,

-The 2020 Autumn term will begin w/c September 28 for all new students, with a newly developed induction programme that has been designed in conjunction with the Students’ Union.
-Students at all levels will then commence their studies from w/c October 5.
+The 2020 Autumn term will begin w/c 28 September for all new students, with a newly developed induction programme that has been designed in conjunction with the Students’ Union.
+Students at all levels will then commence their studies from w/c 5 October.
+You can

 This will ensure that you will continue to benefit from small class sizes and extensive one-to-one support from your lecturers and personal tutor, rather than extensive provision of large lectures.